moabb.datasets.BNCI2025_001#

 • Feedback: visual (cue color: green for correct, red for incorrect direction)

-• Stimulus: avatar
+• Stimulus: visual cue

 Dataset from Srisrisawang & Muller-Putz (2024) [1].